Located in the Academic Commons, I.D. Weeks Library, first floor

 - Design and implement a mechanism by which to inform students about advising appointments.

-Professional advisors in the Academic and Career Planning Center (ACPC) will advise students who have not declared a major; secondary education majors; students who have declared any major within the College of Arts & Sciences; or students in the following majors within the School of Health Sciences: Alcohol and Drug Studies, Health Sciences Major, Medical Laboratory Science, Nursing and Social Work.
-Students advised by the ACPC will remain advisees of the ACPC until they complete 45 credit hours of college course work.
-After 45 hours of completed course work, students will be assigned a faculty advisor in their major department.
+Professional advisors in the Academic and Career Planning Center (ACPC) will advise students who have not declared a major; students who have declared any major within the College of Arts & Sciences; or students in the following majors within the School of Health Sciences: Alcohol and Drug Studies, Health Sciences Major, Medical Laboratory Science, Nursing and Social Work.
+Students advised by the ACPC will remain advisees of the ACPC until they complete 48 credit hours of college course work.
+After 48 hours of completed course work, students will be assigned a faculty advisor in their major department.

-Students who have declared Dental Hygiene or a major within the College of Fine Arts are assigned faculty advisors by their departmental offices.
-Students interested in degrees within the School of Business or Elementary Education are initially advised by the student services centers within those schools, then by assigned faculty advisors.
+Students who have declared a major within the College of Fine Arts are assigned faculty advisors by their departmental offices.
+Students interested in degrees within the School of Business or the School of Education are initially advised by the student services centers within those schools, then by assigned faculty advisors.

 Academic & Career Planning Center